survivejs/webpack-book/manuscript/techniques/02_web_workers.md

 The idea of workers is valuable on a more general level. [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) uses [worker-farm](https://www.npmjs.com/package/worker-farm) underneath to parallelize webpack execution.

 As discussed in the *Build Targets* chapter, webpack allows you to build your application as a worker itself.
-To get the idea of web workers better, I’ll show you how to build a small worker using [worker-loader](https://www.npmjs.com/package/worker-loader).
+To get the idea of web workers better, I'll show you how to build a small worker using [worker-loader](https://www.npmjs.com/package/worker-loader).

 ## Setting Up Worker Loader